 Other 2005 Group Shows

 2005 was full of devastating world events so to focus on technology instead… YouTube was founded in February 2005 and sold eighteen months later to Google for $1.65B.
 Steve Fossett flew the first non-stop, non-refueled, flight around the world in the Virgin Atlantic GlobalFlyer.
 And the superjumbo Airbus A380 made its first flight from Toulouse.
-In the contemporary art world, Josh Agle attended nine group art shows.
+In the contemporary art world, Josh Agle attended seventeen group art shows.

 The Eye of the Illuminati

 The Eye of the Illuminati group art exhibition was held at Track 16 Gallery at Bergamot Station in Santa Monica, California from the 26th February to March 2005.
 Copro Nason Gallery and Juxtapoz Magazine presented the exhibition of over ten artists.
 The opening reception for the group exhibit was from 8pm to 11:30pm on 26th February.
 The exhibition included the original Shag painting Business Deal.

 Inaugural Group Show

 The Inaugural Group Show ran at the Billy Shire Fine Arts Gallery in Culver City, California from April 2nd to May 7th 2005.
 This group art show of seventeen artists included the Josh Agle original acrylic paint on panel painting Match Game 2005.
 This 40” by 24” painting sold for $11,000 USD.